 No vendor dependency: You can take your open source code with you wherever you go and use it for whatever you want, whenever you want.

 Open source firewall is a firewall which is developed and distributed under an open source license.
 It protects the network from a threat by filtering the inbound and outbound traffic and ensures network security.

 Open source firewalls have all the benefits of open source software described above as well.
 There is no doubt that you can protect one of your most valuable assets with an open source firewall.

 There is a wide range of open-source firewall software to choose from, depending on your level of expertise, the size of the infrastructure to be protected, ease of use, and even whether the firewall has a graphical interface.

-In no particular order, this article will highlight the best open-source firewalls.
+In no particular order, this article highlights the best open-source firewalls available.
 You can easily download and deploy all of these firewalls on any hardware, virtual platform, or cloud.
 Moreover, many sell them with pre-configured appliances if you like their functions or support and do not want to build your own device.

 Open source operating systems such as

 OpenBSD have a vast number of networking and security features built in.
 As a result, they are natural platforms for developing security products, and the majority of commercial firewalls are built on one of them.

 There are numerous options available, ranging from tiny embedded systems for broadband wireless routers to massive enterprise firewalls with all the bells and whistles from free community support to paid commercial support.